-Install & Upgrade Specifications Setup Streaming Local/FTP File HLS HTML Web Video RTMP SRT DVB MPEG-TS MPEG-DASH Blackmagic Decklink Newtek NDI Webcam & Screen IP Camera Advanced Settings Seamless Streaming Multi-bitrate Video Codecs NVIDIA GPU Intel GPU NETINT VPU Video Overlay
+Install & Upgrade Specifications Setup Streaming Local/FTP File HLS HTML Web Video RTMP SRT DVB MPEG-TS MPEG-DASH Blackmagic DeckLink Newtek NDI Webcam & Screen IP Camera Advanced Settings Seamless Streaming Multi-bitrate Video Codecs NVIDIA GPU Intel GPU NETINT VPU Video Overlay

 IPTV OTT Encoding & Streaming

-HTML Web Video
+HTML5 Web Video Streaming

 HTML Web VideoThe HTML5 <video> element is a standard HTML5 feature that enables embedding and playing video content directly in web pages without requiring external plugins such as Flash.
 The <video> tag can embed video on-demand or live streams, supporting formats such as MP4, WebM, and OGG.